Scroll Top

 Type B Home providers can care for no more than 6 children at one time (and no more than 3 children under age 2).
 Children under 6 years of age related to the provider (including the provider’s own children) and residents of the home must be included in total group size.”

-• The percent of the median family income which would be needed to cover Childcare Centers and Type A Homes has gone up slightly from 2010-2016.
-The cost of Type B Homes has stayed the same from 2010-2016.
+• The percent of the median family income which would be needed to cover Childcare Centers, Type A Homes, and Type B Homes has decreased since 2014.

 • In general, Childcare centers cost slightly more than Type A Homes, while Type A Homes cost more than Type B Homes.